Common tennis betting mistakes (and how to avoid them)

 - Treat huge favorites as low-ROI assets.
 They can be part of a strategy, but never your main "edge".

-Mistake #3: Ignoring surface and conditions
+Mistake #3: ignoring surface and conditions

 Tennis is almost a different sport on clay, grass, and fast indoor hard.
 Yet many bettors treat results as if they all carry the same weight, regardless of surface and conditions.
 That's a mistake our engine never makes—surface-adjusted metrics are baked into every TennisPredictor probability.